 Extra service for teaching a course at Buffalo State will not be approved for Management Confidential employees.

-Rules and regulations surrounding extra service compensation within SUNY are grounded in several State documents and publications including the UUP Agreement and the SUNY Policies of the Board of Trustees.
+Rules and regulations surrounding extra service compensation within SUNY are grounded in several State documents and publications including the UUP Agreement, the SUNY Policies of the Board of Trustees, and SUNY Policy.

 With the 2016-2022 UUP Agreement, Department Chairs who receive a stipend are NOW eligible for extra service during the term of their academic obligation as a department chair.
 (UUP Article 25 Compensation of Department Chairpersons §25.1(a).
 Payment of such stipend as well as any extra service earned during the same time period shall not exceed 20% of basic annual salary.